Missile launch facility: Russia

 Russia has silo-based weapons.
 The Strategic Rocket Forces of the Russian Federation (RVSN RF) (Strategic Missile Troops) controls Russia's land-based inter-continental ballistic missiles.

 France

-France built missile silos for S-2 and S-3 IRBM on the Albion Plateau.
+France built missile silos for the S-2 MRBM and S-3 IRBM on the Albion Plateau.
+They were in service from 1971 to 1996.

 China

 China has silo-based weapons, but is now concentrating development on expanding its submarine and road-capable mobile weapons, especially for tunnel networks.
 Two silos fields appear to be under construction.